Fire and Water

 Steven Langton

 Steven is originally from the North East, but moved to Warley in October 2022 after living in and around West Yorkshire for the past 20ish years.
 He is a solicitor who specialises in construction and engineering law, and in his free time he loves music, walking, running, and generally being outside.
 One of the main reasons Steven moved to this area was because he always felt a sense of creativity and community whenever he visited.
 Soon after he moved, he found Fire & Water and it really summed up what had drawn him here.
+Steven joined Fire and Water because after moving to a new area he wanted to be involved in a community project which is striving to provide a real benefit to the area.
+Having found Fire and Water he was really inspired by the plans of the project and the amount of potential there is.

 Malcolm Gardner